kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 which is required for the descriptors, the Envoy rate limit filter must be applied to the `HTTP_ROUTE`.
 This requires applying a global rate limit filter with a minimalistic configuration to `HTTP_FILTER`.

-The RateLimit CR must have a default rate limit bucket configured as this is required by the [Envoy Local Rate limit filter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#extensions-filters-http-local-ratelimit-v3-localratelimit) if it's configured on the route level.
+The RateLimit CR must have a default rate limit bucket configured, as this is required by the [Envoy Local Rate limit filter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#extensions-filters-http-local-ratelimit-v3-localratelimit) if it's configured on the route level.
 This default bucket is used as a fallback for requests that don't match any other local rate limit configuration in the